Dramatic reduction in Indian virus cases confuses experts | ExBulletin

 However, this study provided other insights into why India’s infections are declining.
 It was found that more people were infected in Indian cities than in villages, and the virus was slowly moving in rural hinterlands.

-“Rural areas are less densely populated, people work in open spaces and homes are much more ventilated,” said Dr. K. Srinath Reddy, president of the Indian Public Health Foundation.
+Dr. K. Srinath Reddy, President of the Indian Public Health Foundation, said: “Rural areas are less densely populated, people work in open spaces, and homes are much more ventilated.

 If some urban areas are approaching group immunity (wherever the threshold is) and there are cases of falling due to limiting infection through masks or physical distances, The slow speed of the virus passing through the countryside of India may help explain the sinking number, Lady suggested.

 Another possibility is that many Indians are exposed to various illnesses throughout their lives.
 For example, cholera, typhoid fever, and tuberculosis are widespread.
-This exposure can initiate a stronger initial immune response to the new virus.
+This exposure can stimulate the body to initiate a stronger initial immune response to the new virus.

 “If the COVID virus can be controlled by the nose and throat, it will not be so serious before it reaches the lungs.
-Innate immunity is at this level by trying to reduce the virus infection and stop the infection in the lungs.
-It works, “says Jameel of Ashoka University.
+Innate immunity is at this level by trying to reduce the virus infection and prevent it from reaching the lungs.
+It works, “said Jameel of Ashoka University.

 Despite the good news in India, the rise of new variants adds another challenge to efforts here and around the world to control pandemics.
 Scientists have identified several variants in India, including those allegedly causing new infections in people who already had earlier versions of the virus.
 But they are still studying the impact on public health.